maximilian646/question-converter/README.md

 + For gap questions:

 	Write your gap text.
 You can add as many spaces and new lines as you want.
-A gap is started by `[gap]` and ended by `[\gap]`.
+A gap is started by `[gap]` and ended by `[/gap]`.
 Between these you can place your answers.
 If there is only one answer a open gap is assumed.
 If there are multiple options, you get a choosing gap with the first answer assumed correct.
 These answers are seperated by a `;`.

 + Points: